gerth2/gerth2.github.io/_posts/2019-06-01-math_primer2.md

 })
 </script>

 This particular choice of subdividing the area under the curve is a bit arbitrary, but was chosen to work well for example.
 We are creating 10 rectangles, each 2 seconds long.
-The height of each rectangle is defined to be $$v{t_{end})} where $$t_{end}$$ is defined to be the end-time for each rectangle.
+The height of each rectangle is defined to be $$v({t_{end})}$$ where $$t_{end}$$ is defined to be the end-time for each rectangle.

 There are subtle other ways we could choose to subdivide the area, but we won't get into that now.